isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-flea-bites-itch/index.md

 - Then create some sticky (thick) oatmeal mixed with water and the colloidal oatmeal.
 - Finally, cover the flea bites using the colloidal oatmeal mixture - and allow about ten minutes before wiping off that oatmeal mixture from the flea bite.
 **5. Aloe vera**
--�Aloe vera is widely used as a DIY treatment for sunburns but it's also an important remedy to treat flea bites.
+-Aloe vera is widely used as a DIY treatment for sunburns but it's also an important remedy to treat flea bites.
 - You'll simply apply the alow vera gel onto the flea bite to ease the discomfort, itchiness, and redness.
 The succulent Aloe vera gel has salicylic acid - this is what will reduce pain and itchiness when applied on the flea bite.
-**6.�Honey**
+**6.Honey**
 - Honey is also a popular product in DIY remedies and it has antimicrobial properties that will help ease pain and itching.
 - The catalase enzyme in the hone will help ease the pain and skin inflammation.
 I recommend using unprocessed honey onto the flea bite - and you may put some bandage on the flea bite as not doing it may cause messy stickiness.